Antique Copying Machines

 B. Dick Company marketed the Edison Mimeograph Typewriter shown in Plate

 24 (with the carriage raised); for additional photographs, click here.
 For a discussion of the

 Edison Mimeograph Typewriter, go to the Museum's exhibit on Antique Office Typewriters.

-first “automatic,” or self-inking, stencil duplicating press, which was sold as
+In 1894, Gestetner introduced the first "automatic" stencil duplicating press, which was sold as

 metal Mimeograph presses (Plate 26).
 In